carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .language-groovy }

 This allows the the use of a different programming languages which may better fit a particular job.
-However for large chunks of code is suggested to save them into separate files and invoke them from the process script.
+However, for large chunks of code is suggested to save them into separate files and invoke them from the process script.

 ~~~
 process pyStuff {

   script:
   """
   python myscript.py